 This is our most recent full financial year and aligns with our other reporting cycles.
-During this period, the national Covid-19 lockdown resulted in curtailment of activity across all areas of business.
-Work patterns have been affected to varying degrees since then, depending on alert levels.
-Nonetheless, we consider that this is the best available dataset and that uncertainties in 'baseline' emissions can be reflected in future reporting.
+We consider that this is the best available dataset and that uncertainties in 'baseline' emissions can be reflected in future reporting.

-Measurement period of this report: 01 July 2021 to 30 June 2022
+Measurement period of this report: 01 July 2022 to 30 June 2023